saigerutherford/CIFTI_fmri_workflow/README.md

 You will also need a subject list text file called `good_subs.txt` (stored in a sub-directory `data/good_subs.txt`).
 Before running the script, you need to make sure the directories exist for `Logs/` & `Results/` (otherwise the jobs will not be copied back correctly after they run.

 To run the script from a Great Lakes terminal (in whatever directory the `fmriprep_submit.sh` script lives) type: `./fmriprep_submit.sh 1 2` The 1 & 2 refer to the line numbers of `good_subs.txt`.
 This would run fmriprep for the first and second subjects in `good_subs.txt`.
 If you wanted to run the first 10 subjects in `good_subs.txt` you would type: `./fmriprep_submit.sh 1 10`.
 I suggest testing it out with a small number of subjects to make sure your script is working correctly before you run it on lots of subjects and potentially waste a bunch of money.
+You will also need to have a freesurfer license (which you can get here: https://surfer.nmr.mgh.harvard.edu/registration.html) in the `data/` folder and make sure that the `run_fmriprep_ciftioutputs.sh` script points to the correct location for your freesurfer license.

 ## Step 4: Quality check
 fMRIPrep outputs a HTML file that can be used to QC all steps of preprocessing.
 This should be done for each run, for each subject.